-We are a clinical-stage biopharmaceutical company focused on enabling normal lives for people with autoimmune diseases.
-We are developing a novel, fully human monoclonal antibody, IMVT-1401, formerly referred to as RVT-1401 ("batoclimab") that selectively binds to and inhibits the neonatal fragment crystallizable receptor ("FcRn").
-Batoclimab is the product of a multi-step, multi-year research program conducted by HanAll Biopharma Co., Ltd. ("HanAll"), to design a highly potent anti-FcRn antibody optimized for subcutaneous delivery.
-Our product candidate has been dosed in small volumes (e.g., 2 mL) and with a 27-gauge needle, while still generating therapeutically relevant pharmacodynamic activity, important attributes that we believe will drive patient preference and market adoption.
+We are a clinical-stage biopharmaceutical company dedicated to enabling normal lives for people with autoimmune diseases.
+Our innovative compound, batoclimab, formerly referred to as IMVT-1401, is a novel, fully human, monoclonal antibody targeting the neonatal fragment crystallizable receptor ("FcRn").
+Batoclimab is the product of a multi-step, multi-year research program conducted by HanAll Biopharma Co., Ltd., to design a highly potent anti-FcRn antibody to be optimized as a simple, subcutaneous injection with dosing that we believe can be tailored based on disease severity and stage.

+Our product candidate, batoclimab, has been dosed in small volumes (e.g., 2 mL) and with a 27-gauge needle, while still generating therapeutically relevant pharmacodynamic activity, important attributes that we believe will drive patient preference and market adoption.
 In nonclinical studies and in clinical trials conducted to date, batoclimab has been observed to reduce immunoglobulin G ("IgG") antibody levels.
 High levels of pathogenic IgG antibodies drive a variety of autoimmune diseases and, as a result, we believe batoclimab has the potential for broad application in these disease areas.
 We intend to develop batoclimab in autoimmune diseases for which there is robust evidence that pathogenic IgG antibodies drive disease manifestation and for which reduction of IgG antibodies should lead to clinical benefit.